UKPLab/bea2016-spelling-difficulty/README.md

 # Spelling Difficulty Prediction

 This project contains experiments for spelling error prediction.
 The pre-processing steps for error extraction from learner corpora could also be used for other error types.
+The experiments are described in detail in the paper "Predicting the Spelling Difficulty of Words for Language Learners".
 Please use the following citation:

 ```
 @inproceedings{	TUD-CS-2016-0077,